mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.1.5-Release-Notes.md

 This change should not cause any changes in MaxScale's behavior.

+### `root_node_as_master`

+The galeramon parameter `root_node_as_master` is now disabled by default.
+The option should be enabled when it is of great importance to know that all MaxScale instances treat a shared Galera cluster in the same way.

 ### Schemarouter

 Starting with MaxScale 2.1.5, the _schemarouter_ will prioritize the current